The senior citizen population has never been a bigger target for cyber crime and fraud. Learn how to help protect elderly loved ones.

 Create a list of all the devices your elderly relative owns.
 This makes it easier for you to keep things organized and consider getting rid of devices that aren’t used regularly.

 Also, check to ensure that hardware, such as smartphones and computers, with access to sensitive information will automatically lock and require a password to reactivate.
-After securing the devices, make sure to configure the home Wi-Fi router and access points with unique username and password that are not the default ones that come with the equipment.
+After securing the devices, make sure to configure the home Wi-Fi router and access points with unique usernames and passwords that are not the default ones that come with the equipment.

 Fee-based monitoring services, such as EverSafe, offer specialized protection for seniors that guards against internet scams, fraud and identify theft.